peteroupc/peteroupc.github.io/graphics.md

 The following are decided by the application:

 1. The **"screen resolution"**: the width and height of the game screen image in pixels.
-The game screen image has no more than 307,200 total pixels (for example, 640 &times; 480, or 640 pixels horizontally and 480 pixels vertically).[^13]
+The game screen image has no more than 307,200 total pixels (that is, no more pixels than a 640-&times;-480 screen, or a screen with 640 pixels horizontally and 480 vertically).[^13]
 2. Whether the green component of vertex colors is 5 or 6 bits.
 3. If 3-D is supported: